 2nd.
 To express the Proposition, "The proposition X is false."

 We are here to express that within the limits of time to which our discourse relates, the proposition X is false; or that within those limits there is no portion of time for which it is true.
 Now the portion of time for which it is true is x.
-Hence the required equation will be $$x = 0.
-(5)$$ This result might also be obtained by equating to the whole duration of time 1, the expression for the time during which the proposition X is false, viz., 1-x.
-This gives $$1 - x = 1,$$ whence $x = 0$ .
+Hence the required equation will be

+$$x = 0. \tag{5}$$

+This result might also be obtained by equating to the whole duration of time 1, the expression for the time during which the proposition X is false, viz., 1-x.
+This gives

+$$1 - x = 1,$$

+whence $x = 0.$

+٦

 3rd.
 To express the disjunctive Proposition, "Either the proposition X is true or the proposition Y is true;" it being thereby implied that the said propositions are mutually exclusive, that is to say, that one only of them is true.

 The time for which either the proposition X is true or the proposition Y is true, but not both, is represented by the expression x(1-y) + y(1-x).
+Hence we have

+$$x(1-y) + y(1-x) = 1,$$

+(6)

-Hence we have $$x(1-y) + y(1-x) = 1, (6)$$ for the equation required.
+for the equation required.

 If in the above Proposition the particles either, or, are supposed not to possess an absolutely disjunctive power, so that the possibility of the simultaneous truth of the propositions X and Y is not excluded, we must add to the first member of the above equations the term xy.
 We shall thus have

 $$xy + x(1 - y) + (1 - x)y = 1,$$

 or $x + (1 - x)y = 1.$ (7)

 4th.
 To express the conditional Proposition, "If the proposition Y is true, the proposition X is true."

 Since whenever the proposition Y is true, the proposition X is true, it is necessary and sufficient here to express, that the time in which the proposition Y is true is time in which the proposition X is true; that is to say, that it is some indefinite portion of the whole time in which the proposition X is true.
-Now the time in which the proposition Y is true is Y, and the whole time in which the proposition Y is true is Y, and the whole time in which the proposition Y is true is Y. Let Y be a symbol of time indefinite, then will Y represent an indefinite portion of the whole time Y. Accordingly, we shall have
+Now the time in which the proposition Y is true is y, and the whole time in which the proposition X is true is x.
+Let v be a symbol of time indefinite, then will vx represent an indefinite portion of the whole time x.
+Accordingly, we shall have

-$$y = vx$$
+y = vx

 as the expression of the proposition given.